opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 ### percentile, percentile_ranks

-Percentile is the percentage of the data that's at or below certain threshold values.
-You can use percentiles to find outliers in data or figure out the distribution of data.
-Like the cardinality aggregation, the percentile aggregation is approximate.
+Percentile is the percentage of the data that's at or below a certain threshold value.
+You can use percentiles to find outliers in your data or figure out the distribution of your data.
+Like the `cardinality` aggregation, the `percentile` aggregation is approximate.

 This example calculates the percentile in relation to the `taxful_total_price` field: